wombelix/dominik-wombacher-cc/content/posts/2025/open-source-isnt-enough-without-a-license_en.rst

 licensing is for open source projects.
 A license provides the legal framework that tells users what they can and can't do with the code.

-Without a license, even if the source code is publicly visible, users face uncertainty about:

-- Whether they can use the code in their own projects
-- If they can modify or distribute it
-- What happens if they contribute improvements back
-- Whether commercial use is permitted
-- What liability protections exist

-This legal ambiguity can prevent adoption, discourage contributions, and create compliance headaches for organizations that want to use the software.
-It's particularly problematic for enterprise users who need clear legal frameworks to assess risk and ensure compliance with their policies.

 The solution is straightforward: choose an appropriate open source license.
-Whether it's MIT, Apache 2.0, GPL, or any other OSI-approved license, having *some* license is infinitely better than having none.
+Whether it's MIT, Apache 2.0, GPL, or any other OSI-approved license, having *some* license is much better than having none.
-The license doesn't just protect users - it also protects the project maintainers by clearly defining the terms under which their work can be used.

-For the Rancher Quickstart repository, adding even a simple MIT or Apache 2.0 license would immediately resolve the legal uncertainty and make the code truly usable by the community it's intended to serve.
+For the Rancher Quickstart repository, adding even a simple MIT or Apache 2.0 license would immediately resolve the legal issues and make the code truly usable by the community it's intended to serve.

 Open source isn't just about making code visible - it's about making it legally accessible and usable.
-Without a proper license, you're not really doing open source, you're just publishing code with unclear legal status.
+Without a proper license, you're not really doing open source, you're just publishing code.

 If you maintain a public repository without a license, I encourage you to add one today.
-Your users (and your lawyers) will thank you for it.